Drains Cleared

 4 min read

-UK Property Drainage History: How Your Drain Era Affects Your Risk Profile
+UK Property Drainage History: How Your Drain Era Affects Risk shown as a bright professional UK drainage and plumbing scene

-UK Property Drainage History: How Your Drain Era Affects Your Risk Profile
+UK Property Drainage History: How Your Drain Era Affects Risk shown as a bright professional UK drainage and plumbing scene

 The year a UK property was built is one of the most useful indicators of its drainage characteristics.
 Each construction era brought different pipe materials, jointing methods, and drainage standards — each with distinctive failure modes as they age.
 If you know when your property was built, you know what to watch for.